Dasarro/AI-Genetic-Algorithm/readme.md

 The task was about using genetic AI algorithm in order to autoroute PCB in the best possible way, which means minimal path lengths, minimal number of segments and no intersections.
 Before establishing the best parameters to use in the program, we have to establish what some of GA (genetic algorithms) terms mean in our program:
 * **specimen** – one solution, which is a PCB with all the paths connecting given points.
 * **population** – set of specimens, representing one generation
 * **gene** – a component of a chromosome.
-In our task, gene is represented as a single path of the PCB.
+In our task, genes are represented as a single path of the PCB.
 Mutation will work on the gene level, making changes in segments inside of the path.

 Each path is represented as a list of segments.
-Each of segment consist of start and end point.
+Each segments consist of a start and end point.
 There is also a board, which determines what pairs of points are to be connected and what is the available space.

 When initialising the population, a pathfinding algorithm is used.
 The algorithm is based on random search, with a bigger chance of going in direction of the destination.
 There are three main points to be mentioned about the algorithm:
-* Each generated segment have to be in different orientation than its neighbour.
+* Each generated segment has to be in a different orientation than its neighbour.
-* When determining the length of the segment, algorithm takes the distance to the border into consideration.
+* When determining the length of the segment, the algorithm takes the distance to the border into consideration.
 It means that **paths out of the border will not exist**.
 This approach have its pros and cons – initial specimens will be more realistic and there is less space to travel, which without capping the number of segments could lead to infinite time of finding the path.
 On the other hand, it limits the exploration potential – paths out of border can actually be close to the solution and a proper mutation could bring the path back on the board.
 * There is a manually set cap on the maximal number of segments in path in order to speed up the initialisation and mutations, which use the pathfinding algorithm.
-It can be removed but it would slower the execution drastically.
+It can be removed but it would slow the execution drastically.

 ## Fitness function

 The fitness function takes 3 parameters into consideration – length of the paths, the count of the segments and the count of intersections.
-* Length is the most basic parameter to be considered, so its weight has been set to **1** – it means that path containing 1 segment which connect points (10, 20) and (20, 20) will get 10 fitness penalty from length.
+* Length is the most basic parameter to be considered, so its weight has been set to **1** – it means that a path containing 1 segment which connects points (10, 20) and (20, 20) will get a 10 fitness penalty from length.
 * We want our paths to be as simple as possible.
 In order to do that, there has to be a penalty for every segment so AI will like simpler solutions more.
 The penalty has been experimentally set to **20** per segment and works as expected.
 * Intersections of paths should never exist for a solution to be a valid PCB.
 To not restrict pathfinding to prevent paths from intersecting, which would lead to worse exploration, we have to properly penalise every intersection.
 The value of **1000** works as expected, promoting solutions with the least number of intersections.